Man found not guilty of murder, felonious assault in Trotwood woman’s death

 Montgomery County Common Pleas Courtroom.
 JIM NOELKER/STAFF FILE

-A man was found not guilty in a double shooting that killed a Trotwood woman and injured another man.
+A Dayton man was acquitted of a double shooting that killed a Trotwood woman and injured another man.

-Montgomery County Common Pleas Judge Steven K. Dankof found Steven Lamar Miller, 34, of Dayton, guilty of having weapons while under disability.
-He was found not guilty of two counts of murder and four counts of felonious assault, according to court records.
+Montgomery County Common Pleas Judge Steven K. Dankof found Steven Lamar Miller, 34, guilty of having weapons while under disability.
+Miller was found not guilty of two counts of murder and four counts of felonious assault, according to court records filed Tuesday.

-He was accused of shooting and killing 22-year-old Dameka Bennett-Ross and injuring a 28-year-old man from the backseat of a car on Feb.
-22, 2023.
+He was accused of shooting and killing 22-year-old Dameka Bennett-Ross and injuring a 28-year-old man on Feb.
+22, 2023, from the backseat of a car.
 Dayton officers were called to Kettering Health Dayton after the man showed up at the hospital with a gunshot wound, Lt.
 Steven Bauer said previously.

 While at the hospital police learned of a second victim on state Route 49 near Little Richmond Road.
-Trotwood police responded and found Bennett-Ross dead inside the vehicle.
+Trotwood police responded and found Bennett-Ross dead inside the car.

 Steven Miller